radareorg/radare2/README.md

 ## Tests

-Running `make tests` will fetch the [radare2-regressions](https://github.com/radareorg/radare2-regressions) repository and run all the tests in order to verify that no changes break any functionality.
+Running `make tests` will fetch the test binaries repository and run all the tests in order to verify that no changes break any functionality.

 We run those tests on every commit, and they are also executed with ASAN